-What is a Canonical or Preferred Domain?
+What is a Canonical Domain?

 Select a Canonical Domain

-1. Should my domain include a www or not?
+- Should my domain include a www or not?

-2. Should my domain be secured via an SSL certificate (HTTPS) or not (HTTP)?
+- Should my domain be secured via an SSL certificate (HTTPS) or not (HTTP)?

-Enforcing Canonical Domain
+Enforcing Your Website’s Canonical Domain

 Redirecting to the Canonical Domain

 As well, it is important that the other variations of the domain redirect directly to the canonical version.
-In an incorrect setup, you might find that http://matthewedgar.net/ redirects to http://www.matthewedgar.net/ which then redirects to the canonical version with both HTTPS and WWW.
+In an incorrect setup, you might find that http://matthewedgar.net/ redirects to https://www.matthewedgar.net/ which then redirects to the canonical version with both HTTPS and WWW.
 This creates a chain of redirects or is sometimes also referred to as a double-hop redirect (to indicate the redirect hops through more than one step).
 The more steps in the chain, the worse it gets—one client we worked with had the http/www redirecting to the https/www, which redirected to the http/no-www version before finally redirecting to the canonical https/no-www version.

 Linking to the Canonical Domain

-Google Search Console
+Monitoring Canonical Domains: Google Search Console

-If everything is configured correctly, you should only see activity in the Google Search Console property for the canonical version of the domain.
-However, it is easy for some pages to slip through the cracks—some pages don’t get redirected properly or there are links to non-canonical versions of a page.
-Whatever the reason, you can spot these in the Google Search Console properties containing the non-canonical versions of the domain.
+When everything is working correctly, you should only see activity in the Google Search Console property for the canonical version of the domain.
+However, on larger websites, it is easy for problems to occur.
+Some pages don’t get redirected properly or the redirect may be broken as part of a deployment.
+There might be internal links to non-canonical versions of the domain.
+Google may start ranking the non-secure property due to backlinks not using HTTPS.